jeremyrrose/record-collection-revisited/README.md

 ![Whitney Houston - Whitney](https://upload.wikimedia.org/wikipedia/en/thumb/a/a9/Whitney_Houston_-_Whitney_%28album%29.jpg/220px-Whitney_Houston_-_Whitney_%28album%29.jpg)
 ![Cyndi Lauper - She's So Unusual](https://upload.wikimedia.org/wikipedia/en/thumb/0/09/ShesSoUnusual1984.PNG/220px-ShesSoUnusual1984.PNG)

 You're kinda weirded out by the fact that you now think Hall & Oates' "I Can't Go For That" totally *SLAPS*, but whatever.
-This isn't about your uncle anymore, or about Hall & Oates -- this is about software engineering.
+This isn't about your uncle anymore, or even about Hall & Oates -- this is about **software engineering**.

 Gather your group and [let's get started](StepOne.md).